1. About lamotrigine

 How does lamotrigine work?

-For epilpesy - brain cells normally "talk" to each other using electrical signals and chemicals.
+For epilepsy - brain cells normally "talk" to each other using electrical signals and chemicals.
 Seizures can happen when the brain cells are not working properly or working faster than normal.
 Lamotrigine slows down these electrical signals to stop seizures.

 For bipolar disorder - we do not really know how lamotrigine prevents low mood in people.
 It might work in a similar way to epilepsy.
 Sometimes it's called a mood stabiliser, as it reduces mood swings.